auth0-blog/rxjs-react/README.md

 ### `npm run eject`

+### `npm install --save auth0-js react-router-dom`

+These are the two additional libraries needed for the project.

+## Config.js

+Navigate to `config.sample.js` to view an example of what the `src/Auth/config.js` file should look like.
+Be sure to put in your own Auth0 credentials from http://auth0.com.
+Put the file path in the `.gitignore` file.

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.